heseltime/SWK5-WolframNETLink-W/README.md

-# WolframNETLink 💥🔗 - Some Tests 🥼
+# WolframNETLink 💥🔗 - Some **More** Tests 🥼

-This spring I was [interested in calling Wolfram (specifically: loading expressions) in .NET](https://github.com/heseltime/SWK5-W-WolframNETLink) - **but what about the other direction, bringing .NET (classes, objects, anything else?) into Wolfram, specifically a notebook environment?**
+This spring I was [interested in calling Wolfram (specifically: loading expressions) in .NET](https://github.com/heseltime/SWK5-W-WolframNETLink) - **but what about the other direction, bringing .NET (classes, objects, anything else (?)) into Wolfram, specifically a notebook environment?**